aymericdelab/page_rank_animation/README.md

 ## PAGE RANK
 <img src="https://media.giphy.com/media/WH29gsBFZIfalzrVBu/giphy.gif" width="300">

+## launch
+python random_algo.py will create a random gif of a pagerank random walker

+## randomness
 Two things are random in the pagerank algorithm:
 - the random walk process of a surfer going from node to node through their edges.
 - the value of each node (or their rank)